wandb/docs/docs/guides/app/features/system-metrics.md

 ```

 Similar to [Disk In](#disk-in), the initial disk write bytes are recorded when the first sample is taken.
 Subsequent samples calculate the difference between the current write bytes and the initial value.

+W&B assigns a `disk.out` tag to this metric.

 <!-- New section -->